 Faux leather, also called artificial or synthetic leather, is made by chemically altering natural materials to create a new product.
 The key ingredient in most fake leather is polyurethane, a compound often produced from petroleum products.

 First, the polyurethane is heated and then combined with other chemicals, such as acrylics, polyesters, and cationic polyamides.
 These ingredients are all thoroughly mixed until they form a liquid, paste-like substance.
-This mixture can then be poured onto forms or spread out into sheets cut into various shapes and sizes.
+This mixture can then be poured onto forms or spread into sheets cut into various shapes and sizes.

 Although the exact process varies depending on the manufacturer and the intended use of the faux leather product, one thing remains constant.
 Through careful processing, raw materials become faux leather.